 Community clean-ups

 At regular intervals, the community council arranges clean-ups in various parts of North Kelvin so that local residents can contribute to the tidiness of the area, and to promote a spirit of neighbourly cooperation.
-Clearing up autumn leaves also makes pavements safer for everyone.

-Mainly our clean-ups are focused on the various service lanes within the area, all of which are unadopted and are the responsibility of the owners of the properties in the blocks which the lanes serve.
+Mainly our clean-ups are focused on the various service lanes within the area, all of which are unadopted by the City Council and are the responsibility of the owners of the properties in the blocks which the lanes serve.
 These lanes are, in many cases, overgrown with self-seeded vegetation, which, combined with deteriorating surfaces can lead to hazards for Council Cleansing teams and their vehicles.
 Also, sadly, lanes are often subjected to flytipping.

 By tidying the lanes we are fulfilling our responsibilities as residents.
 By working as a group we are assisting fellow residents in their duties, and, by visiting all lanes over a period, we enhance the entire area and help create a community which undertakes things in common.